mu-senpai/chill-gamer-server/README.md

 5. Open your browser at `http://localhost:3000`.

-## Live Demo
+## Live Demo of The Server

-Explore the live version of Chill Gamer: [Live Demo](https://chill-gamer-646e9.web.app/)
+Explore the live version of Chill Gamer: [Live Demo](https://chill-gamer-server-updated.vercel.app/)

 ## Challenges Implemented